 Director Josh Landan works with producer Scott Stankey to craft one of the most revealing and compelling surfing stories ever told, offering a feature documentary delivered in a truly unique cinematic style.

-The film highlights Al's visionary approach that cultivated the Channel Islands Team rider's talent into 19 world titles, bringing you back to the early 60s with the evolution of the shortboard and takes you on a journey up to present day.
+The film highlights Al's visionary approach that cultivated the Channel Islands Team rider's talent into 19 world titles, bringing you back to the early 1960s with the evolution of the shortboard and taking you on a journey up to the present day.

-This film will not only illustrate the revolution of modern surfing, but it will inspire people that are completely distanced from the sport.
+This film will not only illustrate the revolution of modern surfing, but it will inspire people who are completely distanced from the sport.